absorensen/numbers_go_brrrr/m5_optimization/s2_exercises.md

 ??? note "Hints - Geometry Machinery"

-    * Threads being spun up for each individual work task
+    * Threads being spun up for each individual work task.
-    * Could you change the gizmo work to use SIMD and data oriented design instead?
+    * Could you change the gizmo work to use SIMD and data-oriented design instead?
     * In the geometry machinery add_work function, could you add a return type to reduce the amount of contention on the lock or could you reformulate the interactions using atomics?